Does Enamel Cast Iron Chip? Is It Safe To Use [Updated 2023]

 2. Now, use the food-grade epoxy solution to gently fill the gaps.
 Try to fill all the affected parts.

-3. When the epoxy hardens slightly, put a piece of wax paper over it and apply pressure gently to the waxed paper, and flatten the epoxy solution against the cookware.
+3. Once the epoxy has begun to harden slightly, place a piece of wax paper over it.
+Apply gentle pressure to the wax paper, flattening the epoxy solution against the cookware.

 4. Now, remove the wax paper and let the solution dry completely.